 Short Term/Vacation RentalsRefer to the Code of Ordinances, Ch.
 5 Building Standards and Regulations; Ch.
 29 Land Development Regulations

 Minimum Housing StandardsRefer to the Code of Ordinances, Ch.
 5 Building Standards and Regulations

-Code Compliance Officers pro-actively inspect the area for violations of City codes.
+Neighborhood Services Officers pro-actively inspect the area for violations of City codes.
 Residents may also report potential violations, which then take priority.
-A Code Compliance Officer will investigate the complaint and take the appropriate compliance-related action.
+A Neighborhood Services Officer will investigate the complaint and take the appropriate compliance-related action.

 Persons who desire to be notified of action taken on their complaint must include a phone number or email address in all correspondence.
 The complainant may also opt to remain anonymous.
 Please note that all communications sent and received via email or other means regarding City business become public record.
 In some cases, a legal obligation to release these records may emerge.

-If you are in receipt of a Notice of Violation from the Code Compliance Department, carefully read the notice to understand how to correct the violation.
-If you have questions about the violation or need additional time to correct the issue, please call the City of North Miami’s Code Compliance Department at 305-895-9832.
+If you are in receipt of a Notice of Violation from the Neighborhood Services Department, carefully read the notice to understand how to correct the violation.
+If you have questions about the violation or need additional time to correct the issue, please call the City of North Miami’s Neighborhood Services Department at 305-895-9832.